robinboening/alchemy_crm/README.md

 About
 -----

-Alchemy-Mailings is a newsletter module for Alchemy WebCMS.
+Alchemy-Mailings is a newsletter module for Alchemy CMS.
 For more Information please visit http://alchemy-app.com

 Install